Jawad6940/Dsa_Projects/Sorting_Visualizer/VanilaJs/Readme.md

 I wanted to improve my skills with JS and also learn classic sorting algorithms.
 This project turned out to be a great way to achieve both of the aforementioned objectives at the same time.
 ## Features

 1. Colored representation of step being executed.
+     1. Blueviolet:default
-1.1) Blueviolet:default 1.2) Yellow: Being compared 1.3) Red: Identified as in incorrect position and to be moved 1.4) light blue: In correct position
+     2. Yellow: Being compared
+     3. Red: Identified as in incorrect position and to be moved
+     4. Light blue: In correct position

 2. 3 Controls for visualizations
     - Speed of visualization (5 speed levels)